+Ramiro HO is a typestter of the Achill HO genetics.
 So if we understand Achill HO, then we will understand Ramiro HO.
 Achill HO is described (Rossow and Tietz) as a coach horse, a light bay, 17 1/2 hands, heavy boned but still shallow in body and not deep in girth.
 He was well muscled and had a high neck carriage, his back was a little weak, but he had an excellent hind quarter.
 Achill HO had good clean gaits and was very healthy, living until twenty-eight, and he produced his best son: Tobias HO at age twenty-six.
-The jump line started with him.
+The Holstein jump line started with him.

 To get a clear understanding of this jumping trait, that is basis of the modern Holstein success, we can visit the time of the breeding of Achill HO and see what was occurring.
 This period was during the phase of German breeding when the state ordered an improved coach-carriage horse.
 East Prussia and Trakehner were ordered to produce a cavalry ready horse.
 That the government ordered the direction of breeding is a foreign concept to our American understanding, then and now.
 And it is at the root of our misconceptions of the modern warmbloods and what their registries are all about.
 The European breeds have always been a national product, overseen and structured by their respective rulers or government.

 To the end of producing a superior coach-carriage horse, the Mecklenburg Stud especially was devoted to crafting this new model, although Holstein and Hanover did some direct importing of proper coach stock, Mecklenburg was the big center of this movement.
-The base of the continent's horse was DRAFT--not sport, the Black Marsh Draft, the Schwere Warmblood etc were farm horses not sport horses.
-And with improved roads and commerce that needed transportation they needed a lighter, faster horse for their countries.
+The base of the continent's horse was DRAFT--not sport, the Black Marsh Draft, the Schwere Warmblood, Norman Draft etc were farm horses not sport horses.
+And with improved roads and commerce that needed swifter transportation they needed a lighter, faster horse for their country's market development.
 Where did they go to get this stock?
 The British Isles.
-Yorkshire Coach, Norfolk Trotter, Anglo-Norman were the best breeds for this endeavor, plus the continent had to add Thoroughbred and Anglo-Arab to produce more lightening because they were starting not with a mid-weight breed, but the heavy draft base.
+Yorkshire Coach, Norfolk Trotter, Anglo-Norman were the best breeds for this endeavor, plus the continent had to add Thoroughbred and Anglo-Arab to produce more lightening of frame because they were starting not with a mid-weight breed, but the heavy draft base.

 So contrary to the general misconceptions, these breeds were farm horse breeds exclusively until the mid and later 1800s, when they imported enough breeding stock from Ireland and Britain to convert their draft horse into a coach horse.
 With that imported stock came an ability to jump, which is an inherent trait in the Anglo stock.
 (I have traced the jumping trait back to several main roots in both the Thoroughbred and Trotter breeds, and even back further to a common root of all in a early Thoroughbred--see Legacy of Lexington and Standardbred Sport Horses for the work on this).

 Okay, so we are told Achill HO is the beginning of the jump trait in Holstein.
 Let's see what he is made of.
-Achill's sire and dam were 1/2 brother and sister, both out of Brilliant, a Yorkshire Coach Horse (which means at least sixty-eight lines of him--extreme critical mass).
-Brilliant's own dam was out of a full brother and sister!
-And these siblings carried Burlington Turk, who is also here in Achill's dam, so even more inbreeding.
+Achill's sire and dam were 1/2 brother and sister, both out of Brilliant, a Yorkshire Coach Horse (in Ramiro there are at least sixty-eight lines of him--extreme critical mass).
+And Brilliant's own dam was out of a full brother and sister!
+And these siblings carried the Yorkshire Coach Horse Burlington Turk, who is also here in Achill's dam, so even more inbreeding.
 Most breeds start with inbreeding--even incest like you see here, for it consolidates the genes, and gives a reproducible type.

 The Achill HO son, Tobias HO, is a good example of why genotype is more important to the breeder than phenotype, for physcially he was no prize.
 Today, he would surely fail a Warmblood inspection and be gelded.
 He is described as being light and wiry, with light boned legs, narrow hocks, short hip and average gaits.
 Yet Tobias HO became the most important carrier of the Achill blood and he consistently produced progeny far better than he was--with immense jumping talent.
 There is that pre-potence for sport again, even though his phenotype was far less than ideal, he became a genetic pillar of the Holstein breed--he was a powerful and reliable typesetter.